Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 vncserver
 # You will be prompted to create a VNC password (max 8 characters).
 # Then, you can choose to create a view-only password (select 'n' for no).
+# "View-only password" means a separate password that allows someone to see your desktop but not interact with it.
+They cannot click, type, or move the mouse.
+It's like a "read-only" mode for your screen.

 # Now, stop the VNC server instance
 vncserver -kill :1